PENNSYLVANIA SLED DOG CLUB, INC.

 d. becomes president for the unexpired term in the event of a vacancy in the presidency.

-a. keep complete and accurate records of all business transacted at Executive Board and General Membership meetings, all such reports to be filed promptly with the editor and/or webmaster for inclusion in club publication(s).
+a. keep complete and accurate records of all business transacted at Executive Board and General Membership meetings, all such reports to be filed promptly with the social media coordinator and/or webmaster for inclusion in club publication(s).

 b. manage all club reports, records and correspondence; including writing (as directed by these By-Laws and the Executive Board), receiving (including receiving copies of all official Club communications), and maintaining an orderly file of such documents.